 Many organizations find that their in-house tech team simply is not equipped to execute on blockchain development.
 It could be lack of subject-matter expertise, lack of bandwidth, or both — and finding blockchain developers can be costly, time-consuming, and frustrating.

 When it’s done well, outsourcing can be an effective temporary or permanent solution.
-By taking a strategic approach to outsourcing blockchain development, you expand your potential beyond what’s possible with an in-house team alone.
+By taking a strategic approach to outsourcing blockchain development services, you expand your potential beyond what’s possible with an in-house team alone.

 Of course, getting your in-house team up to speed is still important.
 Unless you’re working on a one-off project, you want to build capabilities within your company and avoid long-term external dependencies that can hurt efficiency, productivity, and profitability.